HUMSI — Human Security Initiative

 Lydia Rabara Swinburne, a 39-year-old Filipino national, was detained by ICE on April 7, 2026, during a green card interview after local authorities arrested her on domestic violence charges that were later dropped.
 On May 2, while in custody at the California City ICE facility, she suffered a medical emergency after being given unrecognized medication; her husband alleges a medication error occurred.
 A federal judge ordered her release on May 18 after her family filed a habeas corpus petition challenging her detention.

-Man arrested by DHS agents in Lake Bluff reported as immigration enforcement
+Man arrested by DHS agents in Lake Bluff during apparent immigration enforcement operation

 Apr 7, 2026Lake Bluff, IL

-A man was arrested by DHS federal agents in the 500 block of Moffet Road in Lake Bluff.
-The Illinois Coalition for Immigrant and Refugee Rights characterized it as an immigration arrest.
-The man was heard telling agents he does not speak English and agents referred to his paperwork.
-Lake Bluff Police were not present and DHS had not communicated the reason for the arrest to local authorities.
+A man was arrested by DHS federal agents in the 500 block of Moffet Road in Lake Bluff on Tuesday morning.
+The Illinois Coalition for Immigrant and Refugee Rights reported it as an immigration arrest, though DHS has not confirmed the reason.
+Video showed the man telling agents he does not speak English as they asked about weapons and referenced his paperwork.
+Lake Bluff Police were not present and DHS had not communicated with local authorities about the arrest.

 Penn Law students write letters to detained immigrants in Pennsylvania